Free Delivery In UK For Orders Over £ 35

 Are Nuts with Chocolate Good for You?

-June 10, 2022
+on June 10, 2022

 Chocolate and nuts are a common sweet and savoury combination that is preferred in the United Kingdom: it can be a dessert-type treat or a substantial snack for just about anyone at any time.
 The crunchy contrast of nuts against a creamy chocolate coating is irresistible!
 And, with numerous chocolate varieties and a variety of nuts to choose from, it's a diverse and delectable way to enjoy both foods.

-While chocolate-covered nuts may appear to be a treat, chocolate and nuts also provide health advantages.
+While chocolate covered nuts may appear to be a treat, chocolate and nuts also provide health advantages.
 Essential fatty acids and linolenic acids are abundant in nuts.
 Nuts include mostly unsaturated fat, with some monounsaturated fat, which can lower blood cholesterol, reduce inflammation, and enhance heart health.
 Another component found in nuts, arginine, may have the health advantage of increasing artery elasticity, making them less likely to become blocked by blood clots.
 Nuts are also high in protein and fibre and include vitamins B2 and E.

 It's simple to combine chocolate with any type of Nuts and experience the classic flavour combination.
 According to some studies, combining chocolate and nuts can give nutrition by combining the good fats and antioxidants found in both nuts and dark chocolate.
 They're both heart-healthy foods, as well.
 When pairing chocolate with filling nuts, you may consume less chocolate and hence less refined sugar.
 Here's a little more on dark chocolate's health benefits.